Taiwan Travel Guide - Read Before You Go

 SIM Card & WIFI in Taiwan

-It’s convenient to get a prepaid mobile SIM card at the airport.
 There are various packages with varying data and airtime to meet your different needs.
-Each SIM card costs about 500-1,000 NTD.
+Each SIM card costs about 300-1,000 NTD.
 Please prepare 2 Identification Documents(ID) such as your passport or driver license when buying a SIM card.
 Remember to inform the counter your device’s model so that you can get the right SIM card.

 Electricity in Taiwan